karazazu/UCI-HAR-ANALYSIS/README.md

-This repository coontains the assignment for 'Getting and Cleaning Data'.
+This repository contains the assignment for 'Getting and Cleaning Data'.

 It consists of an R script for performing work on the UCI HAR Dataset (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).